wojciech-kulik/filenav.nvim/README.md

 Neovim has a built-in command `:bp` and `:bn` to navigate between buffers.
 However, it's not practical to use.
-If you visit buffers: 1, 2, 3, 4, and jump to buffer 2, then `:bp` will take you to buffer 1, not buffer 4.
+If you visit buffers: 1, 2, 3, 4, and jump to buffer 2 using `:b2`, then `:bp` will take you to buffer 1, not buffer 4.
 This is not what we want.

 There is also `<C-o>` and `<C-i>` to navigate between the jump list entries.
 However,